haziqhafizuddin/haziqhafizuddin/README.md

 ### Haziq 👋

-I'm current working as a Software Engineering at Maevi and collaborating with [Bateriku](https://www.bateriku.com/).
+I'm current working as a Software Engineering at General Assembly and collaborating with [Bateriku](https://www.bateriku.com/).
 My focus is using Ruby or Ruby on Rails to solve problem.

 I'm Extremely motivated to explore and constantly develop my skill set to grow professionally.
 I am confident with my ability to come up with interesting problem solving method.